 I wanted to share with you some tips for Carving Pumpkins and how to preserve your Jack -o-Lantern.
 My son and husband spend a lot of time planning and carving our pumpkins each year.
 Did you know that you should soak your pumpkin in water for 12 hours after you carve it (face side down) that it will extend the life of your carved pumpkins.
 You can do this in your kitchen sink or in your bath tub.

 Pumpkin Carving Tips – How to Preserve your Jack -o- Lantern

-You can add 1 tsp of bleach to 1 gallon of water if you want.
-The bleach will help kill bacteria and delay decay and help your pumpkin stay fresh longer.
+You can also add 1 tsp of bleach to 1 gallon of water if you want.
+The bleach will help kill bacteria and delay decay and help your pumpkin stay fresher longer.

 Another tip is to place your carved pumpkins in the refrigerator if it is warm outside instead of leaving them out over night.
-My husband spends a lot of time and each year our pumpkins have a theme so he wants his hard work to pay off.
+My husband spends a lot of time carving and each year our pumpkins have a theme so he wants his hard work to pay off and last longer.
 He often sprays them with the water mixture he places them in a large plastic bag or wraps them with saran wrap to keep them moist and places them in our refrigerator.

 Here is a great recipe for your pumpkin seeds too!

 15 HALLOWEEN RECIPES